CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 			HashMap<String, Object> hashMap) throws FileNotFoundException, IOException, ParseException {
 ```

-#### Active MQ listener receives a new Event
+#### Active MQ listener receives a new event

-* When an event is received at MQ listener, the backend then checks the MAGNITUDE and MMI values and only read the polygon values from the contour where (Mag >= 4.5 && MMI>= 3.0)
+* When an event is received at MQ listener, the backend then checks the magnitude and modified Mercalli intensity (MMI) values and only reads the polygon values from the contour where the magnitude is greater than or equal to 4.5 and the MMI is greater than or equal to 3.0 *at that location*.
+Therefore, a magnitude 7.0 quake in Oregon is unlikely to trigger an alert in Los Angeles if the thresholds are not met for a grid in Los Angeles.
+These values are set by the USGS and cannot be lowered except by them.
+Developers can choose to have higher limits.
+The experience of the City of L.A. is that people downloading ShakeAlertLA want to have notifications to the maximum extent allowed.

-* Below is an example of Event received from USGS.
+* Below is an example of an event received from USGS.
 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no" ?>
 <event_message alg_vers="1.1.1 2019-04-17" category="live" instance="eqinfo2gm-contour@eew-uw-prod2" message_type="update" orig_sys="eqinfo2gm" ref_id="0" ref_src="" timestamp="2020-06-25T04:09:15.928Z" version="2">